Kruthiksp/Java8/README.md

     -> Use map() to transform the email to uppercase if it exists.
 43. Given a list of employees:
     -> For each employee, safely get their email using Optional.ofNullable().
-    -> If email is missing, return "no-email@company.com".
+        If email is missing, return "no-email@company.com".
     -> Find the first employee whose email starts with "c" (case-insensitive).
-    -> Use stream + findFirst() which returns Optional<Employee>.
+        Use stream + findFirst() which returns Optional<Employee>.
-    -> If found, print their email in uppercase, otherwise "No employee found".
+        If found, print their email in uppercase, otherwise "No employee found".
     -> Count how many employees actually have an email (non-null).
+44. Given a List of User Objects:
+    -> Safely get the city name of a user
+        If city not present, return "City not available".
+    -> Exttract all the cities ignoring the null ones.
+    -> Print the first city that starts with "B", or "No city found".
 </pre>

 <h2>Bonus Problem Statements</h2>